Higher theta series for unitary groups over function fields: Hitchin stacks

 There is an equivalence of categories between the groupoid of $\GL(n)'$-torsors over $X$, and the groupoid of vector bundles of rank $n$ on $X'$ (with maps being isomorphisms).
 If $\cE$ is a $\GL(n)'$-torsor, we denote by $\Vect(\Cal{E})$ the vector bundle associated by this equivalence.
 We introduce this notation because we shall frequently need to talk about maps between vector bundles which are not isomorphisms (and so do not come from maps of torsors).

 Because of Example \ref{ex: gerbe 1}, we will use the notation $BH$ for a gerbe over a base $S$, and refer to a global section of $BH$ over $S$ as an ``$H$-torsor over $S$'', even when the gerbe does not actually come as the classifying space of a group scheme $H$.
-More generally, given a map of gerbes $BH \rightarrow B\GL(n)'$ over $X$, and an $H$-torsor $\cE$ on $X \times S$, we will denoted by $\Vect(\cE)$ the associated rank $n$ vector bundle on $X' \times S$.
+More generally, given an $n$-framed gerbe $BH \rightarrow B\GL(n)'$ over $X$, and an $H$-torsor $\cE$ on $X \times S$, we will denote by $\Vect(\cE)$ the associated rank $n$ vector bundle on $X' \times S$.